Above: In this film still from “Heroin(e),” members of the Huntington, W.Va., fire department tend to someone who overdosed in a c-store.

 After a triple overdose last September at a Sheetz location in Johnstown, Pa., the convenience-store chain announced plans to work with law enforcement to combat the problem.

-“Over the last several years, the number of opioid overdoses in public places has risen significantly,” the Altoona, Pa.-based company said in a press release.
+“Over the last several years, the number of opioid overdoses in public places has risen significantly,” the Altoona, Pa.-based company said.
 “Because Sheetz is open 24/7 and 365 days per year, we have definitely been affected by this nationwide epidemic.
 Sheetz is committed to being a good neighbor in every community we serve, and that includes working closely with local fire and police departments to aid in a quick response and ensure the safety of our customers and employees.”

 As part of the commitment, Sheetz is willing to try tools that are relatively new to U.S. retailers.
 A Sheetz location in New Kensington, Pa., is testing blue lights in its restrooms to discourage drug use.
 The hue of the lights makes it harder for heroin users to see their blue veins and inject the drug.
 (Sheetz declined comment for this story.)